PessOak/COURSERA_Google_Capstone/README.md

 -	The total of users that provided data is 33, it’s a small sample size, because of that, the final results and findings may not be very reliable or useful;
 -	The data is from 2016 and this project is happening in 2023.
 So, it might be outdated and may not reflect the real scenario nowadays;
--	It would be useful to have gender information for this project for the company’s (Bellabeat) main audience and consumers are women in general, but we don’t have that.
+-	It would be useful to have gender information for this project because the company’s (Bellabeat) main audience and consumers are women in general, but we don’t have that.